raspberrypi/documentation/usage/webcams/README.md

 crontab: installing new crontab
 ```

-Ensure your scipt does not save each picture taken with the same filename.
+Ensure your script does not save each picture taken with the same filename.
 This will overwrite the picture each time.

 ## Other Useful tools